cncjs/cncjs/README.md

 Once installed, you can select Node.js versions with:
 ```
+nvm install node  # "node" is an alias for the latest version
+nvm use node

+# Or to use specific version:
 # nvm install 14
 # nvm use 14
-nvm install node # "node" is an alias for the latest version
-nvm use node
 ```

 It's also recommended that you upgrade npm to the latest version.
 To upgrade, run: